DevMountain/ContinuumOld/README.md

 You can use a Playground to test your `SearchableRecord` and `matches(searchTerm: String)` functionality and understand what you are implementing.

-#### Search Results Controller

-Search controllers typically have two views: a list view, and a search result view that displays the filtered results.
-The list view holds the search bar.
-When the user begins typing in the search bar, the `UISSearchController` presents a search results view.
-Your list view must conform to the `SearchResultsUpdating` protocol function, which implements updates to the results view.

-Understanding Search Controllers requires you to understand that the main view controller can (and must) implement methods that handle what is being displayed on another view controller.
-The results controller must also implement a way to communicate back to the main list view controller to notify it of events.
-This is a two way relationship with communication happening in both directions.

-1. Create a `SearchResultsTableViewController` subclass of `UITableViewController` and assign it to the scene in Interface Builder.
+#### PostListTableViewController: UISearchBar & UISearchBarDelegate

+Use a UISearchbar to allow a user to search through different posts for the given search text.
+This will require the use of the of the `SearchableRecord` protocol and the each models implentation of the `matches(searchTerm: String)` function.
+The `PostListTableViewController` will need to conform to the `UISearchBarDelegate` and implement the appropriate delegate method.

+1. Add a `UISearchBar` to the headerView of the  `PostListTableViewController` scene in the main storyboard.
+Check the `Shows Cancel Button` in the attributes inspector.
+Create an IBOutlet from the search bar to the `PostListTableViewController` class.
-2. Add a `resultsArray` property that contains a list of `SearchableRecords`
+2. Add a `resultsArray` property in the `PostListTableViewController` class that contains an array of `SearchableRecords`
-3. Implement the `UITableViewDataSource` functions to display the search results.
+3. Refactor the `UITableViewDataSource` methods to populate the tableView based on the `resultsArray`
     * note: For now you will only display `Post` objects as a result of a search.
 Use the `PostTableViewCell` to do so.

-#### Update PostListTableViewController

-1. In the PostListTableViewController.swift, add a function `setUpSearchController` that captures the `resultsController` from the Storyboard, instantiates the `UISearchController`, sets the `searchResultsUpdater` to self, and adds the `searchController`'s `searchBar` as the table's header view.
-2. Implement the `UISearchResultsUpdating` protocol `updateSearchResults(for searchController: UISearchController)` function.
-The function should capture the `resultsViewController` and the search text from the `searchController`'s `searchBar`, filter the local `posts` array for posts that match, assign the filtered results to the `resultsViewController`'s `resultsArray`, and reload the `resultsViewController`'s `tableView`.
-    * note: Consider the communication that is happening here between two separate view controllers.
-Be sure that you understand this relationship.
+In `cellForRowAt` function you will need to cast the data pulled out of the results array as a `Post`
+4. In `ViewWillAppear` set the results array equal to the `PostController.shared.posts`.
+5. Adopt the UISearchBarDelegate protocol, and implement the `searchBar(_:textDidChange:)` function.
+Within the function filter the posts using the `Post` object's  `matches(searchTerm: String)` function and setting the `resultsArray` equal to the results of the filter.
+Call `tableView.reloadData()` at the end of this function.
+6. Implement the `searchBarCancelButtonClicked(_ searchBar:)`  function, using it to set the results array equall to `PostController.shared.posts` then reload the table view.
+You should also set the searchBar's text equal to an empty String and resign its first responder.
+This will return the feed back to its normal state of displaying all posts when the user cancels a search.
+6. In `ViewDidLoad` set the Search Bar's delegate property equal to `self`

 ##### Segue to Post Detail View